 SANTA: Well, he'll be happy to hear that, I'm sure.

 SANTA: Quite so.
-I do hope he's still working on the London stage, because I think he deserves to know that he is welcome up here at the Top of the World any time!
+Doubtless I, too, was made aware of John's passing; regardless, I still think he deserves to know that, even in spirit, he is welcome up here at the Top of the World any time!